wp-plugins/mycurator/README.txt

 === MyCurator ===
 Contributors: mtilly
 Donate link:
-Tags: content curation, curation tools, curation software, curation plugin, content marketing, article writing, content writing, blog article
+Tags: content curation, content curation tools, content curation software, content curation plugin, content marketing, article writing, content writing, blog article
 Requires at least: 3.3
-Tested up to: 3.9
+Tested up to: 4.0
-Stable tag: 2.1.3
+Stable tag: 2.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MyCurator Content Curation Software Makes it Easier to Build Quality Content for Your WordPress Site.
+MyCurator Content Curation Software Makes it Easy to Build Quality Content for Your WordPress Site.

 == Description ==

 MyCurator works tirelessly in the background delivering a pipeline of interesting, usable content to you throughout the day.
 Quickly curate this content onto your site with great curation tools.
 Our Get It Bookmarklet lets you curate content as you browse the web.
 Use our Notebooks to save the best articles and posts you find for use in your original articles or building complex content curation posts.

+MyCurator is powerful corporate level content curation software brought to you as a plugin.
+It uses a cloud process to perform intensive AI processing and article classification.
+This allows you to train MyCurator to find only the best, most relevant articles for your site, weeding out the bulk of off-topic, spammy, content on the web.

 Find out more at <a href="http://www.target-info.com/" >MyCurator</a>.